rikkooo/dw7_protocol_test_bed/docs/reqs/REQ-DW8-OS-005.md

-# REQ-DW8-OS-005: [Execution] Implement Event Queue Completion Logic
+# REQ-DW8-OS-005: [Execution] Migrate Requirement Details from Markdown to JSON Files

-- **Priority:** [C]
-- **Status:** [P]
-- **Type:** Execution

 ## 1. Description

-This requirement implements the second half of the event queue logic.
-When an event is successfully completed (after the final stage in its instruction set), the Kernel must remove it from `data/pending_events.json` and append it to `data/processed_events.json`.
+This requirement completes the transition to a fully JSON-based event system.
+It involves creating a migration script to convert all existing requirement .md files in docs/reqs/ into structured .json files in a new events/ directory.
+The WorkflowKernel will then be updated to read directly from these JSON files, eliminating the need for markdown parsing.

 ## 2. Acceptance Criteria

+- [ ] A migration script scripts/migrate_reqs_to_json.py is created.
+- [ ] The script successfully parses all .md files in docs/reqs/ and creates corresponding .json files in events/.
-- A new method is added to the `WorkflowKernel` (e.g., `_finalize_event`).
+- [ ] The WorkflowKernel._load_event_details method is refactored to read directly from the new .json files.
-- This method is called at the end of a successful workflow cycle.
-- The method atomically reads the pending queue, removes the completed event, and appends it to the processed queue.
+- [ ] The old markdown parsing logic in the kernel is removed.
+- [ ] All tests pass after the refactoring.